Wolcott, Marion Post

-Collection Summary: An interview of Marion Post Wolcott conducted 1965 Jan.
-18, by Richard Doud, for the Archives of American Art, at the artist's home, in Mill Valley, Calif.
+Collection Summary: An interview of Marion Post Wolcott conducted 1965 January 18, by Richard Doud, for the Archives of American Art, at the artist's home, in Mill Valley, California.

 Wolcott speaks of her background in photography; experimenting with cameras; working as a photojournalist; joining the Farm Security Administration project; her first assignment photographing West Virginia coal miners; the camaraderie among the FSA photographers; the propagandistic aspects of the work; how the program was run and work assigned; her interest in landscapes; problems of being a woman photographer; the learning experience of meeting Americans all over the country; and the FSA project's long-term value.
 She recalls Roy Stryker.

-Biographical/Historical Note: Marion Post Wolcott (1910-1990) was a photographer from San Francisco, Calif.
+Biographical/Historical Note: Marion Post Wolcott (1910-1990) was a photographer from San Francisco, California.

 This interview conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.